 Rob Zuzin: Many Styles and Influences

 If you’ve heard Rob Zuzin perform live over the years, you might have noticed that his playlist spans over eight decades.
 His original compositions reflect this diversity: rock and roll tempered with country picking and classical arpeggios mixed with blues and swing.
 “I’ve been writing music all my life.
-Somewhere in my house, I might still have a couple pages titled Symphony #1 that I started when I was seven.”
+Somewhere in my house, I might still have a couple pages titled Symphony #1 that I started when I was nine.”
 Rob’s catalog of pop, rock, and blues compositions is now in the hundreds.
 Only a few dozen have ever been released, but all were written for the joy of writing music and sharing with others.
 “Most of my early music was released locally or just circulated on cassettes among friends."

 Rob Zuzin’s performances, while rooted in rock and blues, are pretty eclectic.
 “I really got hooked on a wide variety of music when I was young.
 But most guitarists are an eclectic bunch, aren’t they?
 I think for some, the genre they love comes first, then the instrument.
 But a lot are like me.
 The instrument comes first: ‘Yeah, I really like this one style, but I want to try this other thing too.’
 The next step is to start mixing things together.
 That is what I do.”